Beautifull House

 What are Soft Locs?

-Soft Locs, also known as butterfly locs, have a specific installation method with a smoother finish, less tension, and lighter weight than traditional faux locs.
+Soft Locs, also known as butterfly locs, have a specific installation method with a smoother finish, less tension, and lighter than traditional faux locs.
 And also, Soft locs can be created by cropping pre-made soft locs into the cornrows or individually wrapping hair.

 Faux locs come in different shapes and sizes these days.
 But I’m not going to lie.
 Even I find it hard to remember the difference between bohemian locs, butterfly locs, goddess locs, and even soft locs — the latest look to gain popularity.